 DataWeave modules are still Maven projects, so we can develop them in Anypoint Studio; however, using IntelliJ provides an extended tool set which makes for an improved developer experience.

-1. Set the project name to jwt-dw-module and choose a location to save the files
+jwt-dw-module and choose a location to save the files

 Once the project has been created, you’ll notice that a number of folders are present by default: